forcedotcom/datacloud-customcode-python-sdk/README.md

 that include [native features](https://spark.apache.org/docs/latest/api/python/user_guide/python_packaging.html#using-pyspark-native-features) like C++ or C interop, the platform and architecture may be different between your machine and Data Cloud compute.
 This is all taken care of in the `zip` and `deploy` commands, which utilize the Dockerfile which starts `FROM` an image compatible with Data Cloud.
 However, you may want to build, run, and test your script on your machine using the same platform and architecture as Data Cloud.
-You can use the sections above to test your script in this manner.
+You can use the sections below to test your script in this manner.

 ### VS Code Dev Containers